kantorlab/hiv-measurement-error/README.md

 file.
 The entire analysis can be run by executing the `scons` command from the root directory of the repo.

+One of the python packages used by HyDRA (the "click" package) may require you to set additional environment variables for compatability with python3:

+    export LC_ALL=C.UTF-8
+    export LANG=C.UTF-8

+or possibly:

+    export LANG=en_US.utf-8
+    export LC_ALL=en_US.utf-8

 Several steps require extensive compute and memory resources, and the analysis is best run on a compute cluster, where it can be parallelized by SCons.
 To run the analysis on a compute cluster that uses the [SLURM](https://slurm.schedmd.com/) batch